corda/corda-docs-portal/content/en/docs/cenm/1.2/database-set-up.md

 ## Database Schema Setup

 This document provides instructions describing how to create database schemas (user permissions, the CENM service tables, and other database objects), and how to configure CENM services to connect to a database with *restricted permissions* for production use.

+Note that in contrast to Corda nodes, CENM schema creation/migration is done by the CENM services rather than a separate tool.
+The expectation is that the services are configured to connect as a privileged user when doing this creation/migration, and a more restricted user for production use.
+This is covered in more depth further down.

 Setting up a CENM service (Identity Manager / Network Map) to connect to a database requires: